influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withJavaSystemProperties(javaSystemProperties)
 ```

-A map of additional system properties which will be passed using the `-D` option to the JVM.
+"A map of additional system properties which will be passed using the `-D` option to the JVM."

 ### fn spec.cruiseControl.jvmOptions.withJavaSystemPropertiesMixin